javatarz/data-viz-with-gpt/readme.md

 # Data Visualisation using GPT

+A tool to query multiple datasets and visualize them using GPT-3.5

+## How to run?

 Step 1.
 Download the data the URL mentioned at `data/source.txt` and extract it into the `data` folder

 Step 2.
 Generate an [OpenAI API key](https://platform.openai.com/account/api-keys) (requires a paid account)